 Poison Ivy, Oak and Sumac

 These three plants are responsible for more cases of dermatitis than any other substances.
 When contact is made with any part of the plant a rash develops on the skin which is caused by a reaction to a chemical compound in the resin called urushiol that is found worldwide.
-When the plant is burned, the smoke is also irritant and can cause a reaction in the respiratory tract.
+When the plant is burned, the smoke is an irritant that can cause a reaction in the respiratory tract.

-Red pimples extremely itchy, swelling, blisters, burning, inflammation, fever and/or inflammation in the face or genitals area.
+Red pimples extremely itchy, swelling, blisters, burning, fever and/or inflammation in the face or genitals area.
 The appearance of the symptoms can be between anywhere from a few hours to seven or ten days after contact with the plant.
 It can then spread rapidly during the next three days, especially with scratching.

 Treatment